Anam (album): Track listing

-The 1992 USA release featured two bonus tracks: "In a Lifetime" (a duet with Bono) was included as the second track after "Rí na Cruinne", and "Theme from Harry's Game" was inserted between "Wilderness" and "Why Worry?" as the seventh track.
+The 1992 USA release featured two bonus tracks: "In a Lifetime" (a duet with Bono) was included as the second track after "Rí na Cruinne", and "Harry's Game (From the Motion Picture Patriot Games)" was inserted between "Wilderness" and "Why Worry?" as the seventh track.

 A 2005 reissue featured one bonus track: "Rí na Cruinne" (Lazyboy Mix), with a runtime of 4:45.